bertilmuth/modern-clean-architecture/spring-web/README.md

 * Transactional behavior by default (customizable if necessary)

 The appendix explains:
-* how spring-web deals with GET requests (and other HTTP methods)
+* how to deal with GET requests (and other HTTP methods)
-* exception handling
+* how exception handling works

 ## Getting started
 spring-web is available on Maven Central.